pmilet/playback/README.md

 ### Purpose
 Record your webapi http requests to be replayed anytime in any environment using a recorded playback id.
-With a playback id we can debug issues recorded in our production environment by reproducing it in our development environment, we can use a playback id for unit testing our api methods, we can record user interactions for collecting a sequence of playbackIds to be used as regression or load tests.
+With a playback id we can debug issues recorded in our production environment and reproduce it in our development environment, we can use the playbackid as input to unit testing our api methods, we can record user interactions to obtain a sequence of playbackids to be used for a regression or load test.

 ###  How to record and playback Api requests?